canonical/ubuntu-pro-docs/account-setup.rst

 Here you can see your subscriptions and the **Ubuntu Pro tokens** associated with them.
 The tokens are required to enable many Ubuntu Pro services.
 When a service requires your token, get it from here.

-For more information about the Ubuntu Pro token, see our dedicated section on :ref:`Using the Pro Client <how-to-guides>`.
+For more information about the Ubuntu Pro token, see our dedicated section on :ref:`Using the Pro Client <using-pro-client>`.

 Add a secondary user
 ~~~~~~~~~~~~~~~~~~~~